-Making the Facebook newsfeed algorithm work for public relations
+Making the Facebook newsfeed algorithm work for PR

 The Facebook newsfeed is one of the key algorithms in marketing, media and public relations.
 Practitioners should have a basic understanding how it works.

 Facebook is the largest social media platform.
 We use it to stay in touch with friends and family.

 It’s also used by organisations to share content with their communities, and engage with their publics.

 As far as Facebook is concerned you’re the product.
 Its goal is to engage you in the newsfeed for as long as possible each day.